rusq/slackdump/README.rst

 say it's ready for production, as it lacks most of the unit tests, but will do for ad-hoc use.

-Slackdump can operate in two modes: URL mode - when it expects to see the URLs as an input, and ID mode - when it expects to see Conversation IDs as the input.

-Default mode of operation is the ID mode.
-Switching between modes is done using ``-url`` command line flag.
+Slackdump accepts two types of input: URL link of the channel or thread, or ID of the channel.

 Usage
 =====